ZovoTools

 What is Unicode

 Unicode is a universal character encoding standard that provides a unique number, called a code point, for every character used in the written languages of the world.
 Before Unicode, there were hundreds of different encoding systems, each covering only a subset of characters.
 Trying to display text from one system in another frequently resulted in garbled characters, known as mojibake.
-Unicode solves this by providing a single, comprehensive standard that covers all characters from all writing systems.
+Unicode solves this by providing a single, standard that covers all characters from all writing systems.

 The Unicode standard currently defines over 149,000 characters covering 161 scripts, from widely used scripts like Latin, Cyrillic, and Chinese to historical scripts like Egyptian hieroglyphics and cuneiform.
 It also includes thousands of symbols, mathematical operators, technical characters, emoji, dingbats, and control characters.
 The standard is maintained by the Unicode Consortium, a non-profit organization whose members include Apple, Google, Microsoft, Meta, and other major technology companies.

-Unicode Encoding: UTF-8, UTF-16, UTF-32
+Unicode Encoding UTF-8, UTF-16, UTF-32

 While Unicode defines the characters and their code points, the encoding determines how those code points are stored as bytes in computer memory and files.
 The three main Unicode encodings are UTF-8, UTF-16, and UTF-32, each with different trade-offs between storage efficiency and processing simplicity.